jaydeepdeka/malaria_level_detection/README.md

 ## Malaria Level Detection classifier

-* This notebook implements a classifier using PyTorch to detect different stages of the malaria.
+* This project implements a classifier using PyTorch to detect different stages of the malaria infected blood cells.
 * The dataset used for this project has been downloaded from [kaggle](https://www.kaggle.com/kmader/malaria-bounding-boxes).
 The dataset contains total 1364 images with (~80000) cells annotated by human researchers in different categories.
 * In each of the images, tens of blood smears are present.
 There are two JSON files in the dataset, which contains details about:
  * Image **path**